mohindrasingh/CrimeReport/README.md

 # CrimeReport
-This project is used in my graduation time.
-User can Register online FIR, check FIR status.
-Admin can see records, update, delete existing records.
+This project created while I was in my UG.
+I created web application using php technology and html, css language.
+In this project I give FIR(first investigetion report), Check FIR status etc. In this web application there are two domains "Users" and "Admin".
+User can Register online FIR, check FIR status, knowing emergency contact, read news.
+Admin can perform CRUD operation on existing records, change FIR status, Add emergency contacts.